jldec/container-demo-terminal/README.md

 # container-demo-terminal
 Minimal demo of a Cloudflare Container using [tty2web](https://github.com/kost/tty2web) to serve a terminal in a browser.
+This is the companion repo for the blogpost at https://jldec.me/blog/cloudflare-containers-quickstart.

 Deployed at https://container-demo-terminal.jldec.workers.dev (now with Cloudflare Access protection)